ncsa/Delta_doc/docs/source/user_guide/basic-ts.rst

 Basic Troubleshooting
 =======================

-You can often fix problems or help diagnose them with a few basic troubleshooting steps.
+You can often fix issues or help diagnose them with a few basic troubleshooting steps.
 Below are a few things you're encouraged to try *before* submitting a support request.

 - Use the search bar in the upper-left corner of this documentation to search for keywords related to your issue.

+- Perform a web search for keywords related to your issue.

 - If your issue invovles an error message, perform a web search of that error message.
-It is recommended to perform the search two ways, once surrounding the error message in quotations marks (" "), and once without using surrounding quotation marks.

 - If your issue invovles installing a package, perform a web search for "how to install <package name>".